HowTo: PCB – Assemble the Anemosens sensor PCB

 https://github.com/Nerdiyde/Anemosens/blob/main/PCB/anemosens_sensor_pcb_v1.1_bom.html

-(Please note that you have to download the HTML file in order to display it.
-This is not possible directly from the GIT repository.)
+(Please note that you have to download the HTML file to view it.
+Directly from the GIT repository this is not possible).

 The firmware for controlling the sensors on the Anemosens sensor PCB in combination with the Anemosens_MCU PCB is still under development.
-You can download the current status from the GIT repository .
-You can find the firmware under the following link.
+You can see the current status from the GIT repository download.
+You can find the firmware at the following link.

 Have fun with the project